Tag: OpeningsView All Tags

 The Mirage will finally gain another much-needed dining destination this week.
 Pantry, a new 24/7 concept, will debut this Wednesday, September 10.
 It takes over the space that once housed B.B.
 King's and, before that, Caribe Cafe.

 A glimpse inside courtesy VegasChatter M.J. reveals a contemporary country decor with white walls and ceilings, blue-and-white tiles featuring a repeating starburst pattern on the floor, and tables paired with galvanized steel chairs for dining.
 There also will be bar-top and high-boy seating as well.

 Vegas News / Events / Openings / Closings / Vegas Delays / Entertainment / Shit You May Have Missed / → All Tags

-A lot of sh*t comes and goes in Las Vegas and some of it actually sticks.
+A lot of sh*t comes and goes in Las Vegas and some of it actually sticks (although, not in the case of Planet Hollywood's Viva Veracruz which folded before it even began last month.)
 Since the flow of updates can come fast and furious, each month we'll point out Sh*t You May Have Missed as an easy way to keep score of what's new, who's coming soon, which doors may have closed and what you better catch now before it's gone forever.

 RESTAURANTS, BARS AND NIGHTLIFE